OmerNeter/tweets_politics_project/README.md

 5. All data sources and their links are found in the file named "DataSources.xlsx" in column "J".
    The data sets were first downloaded manually to a local machine, then processed by the ipython code give in each directory.

+*** the .ipynb_checkpoints folders are old code, which were not deleted, but generally include code and images that were not the last version used in the manuscript.